 Lounge, Kitchen & Dining Area

-The open plan lounge/kitchen/dining area was where we spent most of our time.
-It was lovely and bright thanks to the massive ceiling to floor windows and bi-fold patio doors.
-This gave us the best views out into the forest and even better with the amazing weather we had over the long weekend.
+The open-plan lounge/kitchen/dining area was where we spent most of our time.
+It was lovely and bright thanks to the massive ceiling-to-floor windows and bi-fold patio doors.
+This gave us the best views out into the forest and was even better with the amazing weather we had over the long weekend.

 A few other seats were placed around the room including an orange armchair with a handheld pump which changed the seat cushion from hard to soft depending on your preference of comfort.

-If entertainment is what you’re after then The Straker chalet has that covered.
-Smart TV, Sonos music system, WiFi, Xbox, a collection of DVDs and games to keep you entertained.
+If entertainment is what you’re after then The Straker Chalet has that covered.
+Smart TV, Sonos music system, WiFi, Xbox, and a collection of DVDs and games to keep you entertained.

 Master Bedroom and Ensuite Bathroom

-The wardrobe was also in-built and had a light up vanity table.
-This would have been perfect for doing my makeup but it was fairly close to the bed in order for me manoeuvre and the vanity table itself was slightly too high for me.
+The wardrobe was also inbuilt and had a light-up vanity table.
+This would have been perfect for doing my makeup but it was fairly close to the bed in order for me to manoeuvre and the vanity table itself was slightly too high for me.
 I loved this idea though.

 What was lacking in the bathroom was a ceiling track hoist.
 I found this a little strange especially as there was an overhead hoist in the bedroom.
 A wide sliding door divided the bedroom and bathroom, but it would have been great if there was a ceiling track hoist all the way through.